$\Lambda_b\rightarrow \Lambda(\to p \pi^-) \ell^+\ell^-$ as probe of CP-violating New Physics

 \subsection{CP asymmetry in decay rate}

 The CP asymmetry in decay rate is defined as,

-where $d \Gamma/dq^2$ and $d \bar\Gamma/dq^2$ are decay rates of the decay $\LbLnp$ and its CP-conjugate decay, respectively, which in terms of angular coefficients are defined as,
+where $d \Gamma/dq^2$ and $d \bar\Gamma/dq^2$ are decay rates of the decay $\LbLnp$ and its CP-conjugate decay respectively, which in terms of angular coefficients are defined as,

 In Fig.~\ref{fig: acp}, we show the ${\cal A}_{CP}$ as function of $q^2$ (left plot) in the SM and NP scenarios.
 The corresponding binned predictions are shown in the plot to the right.
 We find that in the SM the ${\cal A}_{CP}$ is, as expected, very small and is $\sim \ord(10^{-3})$.
-In NP case, we note the following: \begin{itemize} \item ${\cal A}_{CP}$ is sensitive to left-handed NP at high $q^2$ as seen from Fig.~\ref{fig: acp} where NP Cases I and II show large deviation from the SM.
-We find that in case II, which has WCs with larger imaginary part, ${\cal A}_{CP}$ can be up to $6\%$. \item We find that ${\cal A}_{CP}$ is not sensitivity to right-handed currents (NP case III). \item At low $q^2$, we find ${\cal A}_{CP}$ is not sensitive to any of NP scenario. \end{itemize}
+In the NP case, we note the following: \begin{itemize} \item ${\cal A}_{CP}$ is sensitive to left-handed NP at large $q^2$ as seen from Fig.~\ref{fig: acp} where NP cases I and II show a large deviation from the SM.
+We find that in case II, which has WCs with larger imaginary part, ${\cal A}_{CP}$ can be up to $5\%$. \item We find that ${\cal A}_{CP}$ is not sensitive to right-handed currents (NP case III). \item At low $q^2$, we find ${\cal A}_{CP}$ is not sensitive to any of NP scenarios. \end{itemize}